-Their new L-Bracket, Ellie, is made of aerospace magnesium grade alloy; it is the culmination of years of development, built on the foundations of their QR11 bracket released in 2017.
+Their great tripod L Bracket, Ellie, is made of aerospace magnesium grade alloy; it is the culmination of years of development, built on the foundations of their QR11 bracket released in 2017.

 I initially looked to purchasing the QR11-FBC/G, which is the QR11 variation for taller camera bodies like the Canon EOS 1DX Mark II or a 5D body with extended battery grip.

-However since I own a few different size camera bodies the innovative extending arms means I will be able to use the L-Bracket on any camera.
+However since I own a few different size camera bodies the innovative extending arms means I will be able to use this universal L Bracket on any camera.

 Ellie has two screw mounts at the base for extra adjustment for different camera body widths.

-The innovation with Ellie is that you can adjust the two rigid stainless steel sliding bars for optimal positioning.
+The innovation with the 3 Legged Thing Ellie is that you can adjust the two rigid stainless steel sliding bars for optimal positioning.

 The rear of the base plate is sloped to allow you to access vari-tilt screens (although I have not tested how good this is as I do not have a tilt screen).